dotnet/runtime/docs/design/specs/Memory-model.md

 -	an optimizing compiler can omit the release semantics if it can prove that the instance is not shared with other threads.

 ## Instance constructors
-CLR does not specify any ordering effects to the instance constructors.
+.NET runtime does not specify any ordering effects to the instance constructors.

 ## Static constructors
 All side effects of static constructor execution will become observable not later than effects of accessing any member of the type.
 Other member methods of the type, when invoked, will observe complete results of the type's static constructor execution.

 ## Hardware considerations
-Currently supported implementations of CLR and system libraries make a few expectations about the hardware memory model.
+Currently supported implementations of .NET runtime and system libraries make a few expectations about the hardware memory model.
 These conditions are present on all supported platforms and transparently passed to the user of the runtime.
-The future supported platforms will likely support these too as the large body of preexisting software will make it burdensome to break common assumptions.
+The future supported platforms will likely support these as well because the large body of preexisting software will make it burdensome to break common assumptions.

 * Naturally aligned reads and writes with sizes up to the platform pointer size are atomic.
 That applies even for locations targeted by overlapping aligned reads and writes of different sizes.